Reading a Fund Prospectus

 Payments to broker-dealer and other financial intermediaries.
 When a mutual fund is purchased through a broker-dealer or other financial intermediary (such as a bank), the fund and its related companies may pay the intermediary for the sale of the fund shares and related services.

 The first section of a statutory prospectus includes the information contained in the summary prospectus.
 In the middle section investors will find more detailed information on many of the topics included in the summary prospectus, including: investment strategies, risks, fund management and distributions.
-The final section of the statutory prospectus contains shareholder account and service information.
+The final section of the statutory prospectus contains shareholder account and servicing information.

 Understanding Your Account